lambdafu/Leaky-McEliece/README.md

  - run the support splitting algorithm on test matrices
  - verification of the results is slow, so you may want to disable it in experiments.sage

+dpa/mceliece/
+ - you need a ChipWhisperer hardware to reproduce these experiments
+ - the generated traces are 1.2 GB large and take approximately 3 days to capture

 Build and Usage Instructions
 ----------------------------